share this post:

 Relax and let this moment sink in

-My husband Tony had the two days planned out after his proposal to celebrate with our family and friends.
+My husband Tony had the two days planned out after proposing to celebrate with our family and friends.
 He knew that I would anxiously want to start planning so he made a rule that I couldn’t in those first two days.
-I’m grateful for that, but I wish I would have taken more time than that to chill and enjoy the first couple weeks of our engagement instead of rushing into full on planning mode.
+I’m grateful for that, but I wish I would have taken more time to chill and enjoy the first couple weeks of our engagement instead of rushing into full on planning mode.

 Pick your priorities